2022 Buffalo Bills season: Week 16: at Chicago Bears

 In frigid conditions, Buffalo trailed Chicago 10–6 at halftime, partly due to Tyler Bass missing an extra point and a field goal in addition to a redzone interception by Josh Allen, but stormed back in the second half thanks to strong performances by running backs Devin Singletary and James Cook, outscoring the Bears 29–3 the rest of the way and holding dual-threat quarterback Justin Fields to just six yards rushing in the game.
 With the dominant win, the Bills improved to 12–3 and clinched their third straight AFC East division title.

 Week 17: at Cincinnati Bengals

 The game was postponed with 5:58 remaining in the 1st quarter due to an injury to Damar Hamlin, who was sent to the hospital in critical condition after collapsing on the field.
 The NFL released a statement that said that the game will not be resumed during the week, as well the team's week 18 game will be played as it is scheduled.
 The game was ultimately declared no contest, and it was officially canceled on January 5.
 It was the only time in NFL history that a regular season game has been canceled after starting and was never made up.
+Due to the cancellation, the Bills stayed at 12–3.